 Karim co-authored the strategic assessment of the Rockefeller Foundation’s Impact Investing Initiative, which evaluated the $40M global program to catalyze the field of impact investing.
 He also co-authored the comprehensive market review, “Accelerating Impact: Achievements, Challenges and What’s Next in Building the Impact Investing Industry”.
 He has made significant contributions to the Canadian social finance sector, including as lead author of “State of the Nation: Impact Investing in Canada”, co-founder of SocialFinance.ca, and Board member at the Canadian Responsible Investment Association.
 He was previously the Senior Manager for Partnerships & Social Impact at Social Capital Partners, where he led workforce development and social finance initiatives.

-Karim holds a Masters in Public Administration from Carleton University, and an Honours BA in Economics from McMaster University.
-He is currently a DPhil (PhD) candidate at Kellogg College, University of Oxford, where his research focuses on the development and use of impact measurement frameworks for impact investing.
-He is a Fellow with The Impact Management Project hosted by Bridges Fund Management, a Senior Research Associate at the Carleton Centre for Community Innovation, and teaches in the Oxford Impact Investing Programme.
+Karim was the Co-Chair of the Impact Measurement Task Force convened by the Government of Ontario, the Canadian representative on the Impact Measurement Working Group of the G8 Social Impact Investment Task Force, and an Advisor to the Rockefeller Foundation on social impact measurement.
+He is a PhD candidate at Kellogg College, University of Oxford, where his research focuses on impact measurement for impact investing.
+He is a Fellow with The Impact Management Project, Senior Research Associate at the Carleton Centre for Community Innovation, Board Member at CanadaHelps, and teaches in the Oxford Impact Investing Executive Education Programme.